Samivv/Scylla/README.md

 Daily Quest Tracker: Never miss a daily with Scylla's clear display.
 Instance Lockouts: Stay on top of your raid resets and dungeon availability.
-Currency Overview: Effortlessly track gold, emblems, and other important currencies.
-Reputation Status: Monitor your reputation progress with key factions.
+Currency Overview: Effortlessly track emblems Reputation Status: Monitor your reputation progress with key factions.

 ## Preview

 See Scylla in action: